QGEP/docs/README.md

 ## Process

 The documentation is written in English and managed in this git repository.
-The latest version of the documentation is automatically built (on [Travis CI](https://travis-ci.org/QGEP/docs)) and published on the links above.
+The latest version of the documentation is automatically built using GitHub actions and published on the links above at every merge of a pull request.

 Translation is done via transifex.

 ## Contributing

-QGEP is a community driven open source project.
+TEKSI wastewater module is a community driven open source project.
 As such we are very happy to get your help and feedback.

 Therefore we will be very happy if you can help us by